 God’s Providence in Daniel’s Pain

 A main thread in Daniel’s story is suffering.
-Israel’s conquering enemy (Babylon) ravaged their homeland, then deported them to a foreign land with all its pagan beliefs and practices.
+Israel’s conquering enemy (Babylon) ravaged their homeland and deported them to a foreign land with all its pagan beliefs and practices.
 Despite his faithfulness and obedience to God, Daniel would be attacked, persecuted, maligned, imprisoned, and mistreated.
-He suffered, and he watched his people suffer.
+He suffered and watched his people suffer.

 Despite a life of hardship, Daniel trusted God.
 Instead of grumbling, he anchored his life on the rock-solid hope of God’s sovereignty and wisdom.
 And because of this, he could give thanks in everything (Dan.
 2:20–23; 6:10).
 Trials didn’t silence thanksgiving.
 He still declared, “Blessed be the name of God forever and ever” (2:20).

 Daniel praises God while suffering in exile because God sets up kings and nations (2:21).
-Though he’s a powerless pawn subject to a tyrant king, Daniel can praise God because no earthly kingdom’s power and knowledge compares to God’s wisdom and might (2:21).
+Though he might look like a powerless pawn subject to a tyrant king, Daniel can praise God because no earthly kingdom’s power and knowledge compares to God’s wisdom and might (2:21).

-Daniel blesses God in a tough trial—such as interpreting Nebuchadnezzar’s dream—because he trusts that God gives and reveals dreams, and God will answer his prayer for understanding (2:21–22).
-When Daniel’s life is on the line, and he’s tempted to hide his faith or deny God, he can get down on his knees and still find reasons to thank God (6:10).
+Daniel blesses God in a tough trial—such as interpreting Nebuchadnezzar’s dream—because he trusts that God gives and reveals dreams.
+God will answer his prayer for understanding (2:21–22).
+When Daniel’s life is on the line and he’s tempted to hide his faith or deny God, he can get down on his knees and still find reasons to thank God (6:10).

 Purpose in Pain

 God has a plan and purpose for each part of your life.
 The season you’re in, whether in the valley or on the mountaintop, is not in vain.
-The relationships, roles, place, and positions He’s put you in aren’t accidental.
-He has a purpose for you there.
+The relationships, roles, places, and positions He puts you in aren’t accidental.
+God is always purposeful.
+That theological reality is true in your life.
+God is always purposeful with you and for you.
 Your trials and temptations aren’t punishments.
 They’re aimed for your growth, not to mention the good of others and His glory.